Teen’s ‘Remembrance Run’ from tribal school stirs emotions

 The significance of his “Remembrance Run” didn’t sink in until Ku Stevens was finishing up the two-day, 50-mile (80-kilometer) trek across the high desert from Carson City to Yerington to honor the memories of ancestors who were removed from their families and sent to the Stewart Indian School.

-The school that operated on the south edge of Carson City from 1890 to 1980.
-It was one of about 350 across the U.S. and Canada created to force the assimilation of Native Americans, one of
+The school that operated on the south edge of Carson City from 1890 to 1980 was one of about 350 across the U.S. and Canada created to force the assimilation of Native Americans.

-The Yerington High school senior's great-grandfather, Frank “Togo” Quinn, escaped from the school three times — the first when he was 8 years old than a century ago.
+The Yerington High school senior's great-grandfather, Frank “Togo” Quinn, escaped from the school three times — the first when he was 8 years old, finding his way back to his family more than a century ago.

 “Running down that hill and seeing my valley and seeing my home and my people’s land out here, goosebumps all the way down,” Stevens told the Reno Gazette Journal after he finished the run on Aug.
 15.

+Some of the children were sent voluntarily by their families.
+Others were abducted by the government.
+Children as young as 4 years old were confined at Stewart, where family visits were not allowed.

+Students were given Christian names and strictly forbidden from speaking their own language or practicing their own customs.

-His father, Delmar, told the Las Vegas Sun he first started thinking about a decade ago about a way to help connect his son to his heritage.
+Ku Stevens’ father, Delmar, told the Las Vegas Sun he first started thinking about a way to help connect his son to his heritage about a decade ago.

-Ku Stevens says his run was a lot easier than when his great-grandfather made his first escape in 1913.
-For one thing, he said, “They didn’t have Gatorade.”
+“Ku was 8, and I thought, ’We’ll put on backpacks one of these days and take off,” Delmar, a social worker, told the Sun.

+But when Ku Stevens learned of the discoveries in Canada, the idea went from conceptual to reality.
+He instigated the event, and he and his family led the way in coordinating with support drivers, sponsors and others for the two-day trek.

 Comments